-The Local Plan seeks to deliver an additional 6,900 homes within Lewes District in the period between 2010 and 2030.
-This housing growth will create demands and pressures on the district's infrastructure through either taking up existing capacity or creating a requirement for investment in additional or improved infrastructure.
+In the period between 2010 and 2030, the Lewes District Local Plan seeks to deliver an additional 5,494 homes within that part of the district outside of the South Downs National Park (Note: the South Downs Local Plan and its associated IDP cover that those parts of the district within the National Park).
+This housing growth will create demands and pressures on the district's existing infrastructure through either taking up existing capacity or creating a requirement for investment in additional or improved infrastructure.

 The National Planning Policy Framework requires local planning authorities to work with other authorities and providers to assess the quality and capacity of infrastructure for transport, water supply, waste water and its treatment, energy, telecommunications, utilities, waste, health, social care, education, flood risk and coastal change management, and its ability to meet forecast demands.
-The Government also expects local plans to identify priority areas for infrastructure provision and ensure that there is a reasonable prospect that planned infrastructure is deliverable in a timely fashion.

-This IDP seeks to achieve these national outcomes and facilitate a common understanding and partnership approach to infrastructure requirements and provision between the local planning authority (Lewes District Council or the South Downs National Park Authority), service providers, developers and local communities.
-It has provided the foundation upon which the District Council and National Park Authority prepared for the implementation of their respective Community Infrastructure Levies (CIL).
+The Government also expects local plans to identify priority areas for infrastructure provision and to ensure that there is a reasonable prospect that planned infrastructure can be delivered in a timely fashion.
+This IDP seeks to achieve these national outcomes and facilitate a common understanding and partnership approach to infrastructure requirements and provision between the local planning authority, service providers, developers and local communities.
+It has provided the foundation upon which Lewes District Council prepared for the implementation of its Community Infrastructure Levy (CIL).